Sage-Bionetworks/synapserutils/README.md

 #### Copy Wiki and Wiki Subpage

-To copy a wiki page that associate with an Entity (Project/ File/ Folder/ Table) `syn123` to another Entity `syn789`:
+To copy a wiki page that is associated with an Entity (Project/ File/ Folder/ Table) `syn123` to another Entity `syn789`:

 ```r
 copyWiki("syn123", "syn789")